-Objective: Strengthen adaptive capacity of highly food insecure communities to reduce climate risks and food insecurity and improve community resilience in targeted populations through concrete adaptation measures and Awá territories are vulnerable not only to climate change and climate variability, but also to environmental damage from illegal commercial activities and the former conflict.
+Objective: Strengthen adaptive capacity of highly food insecure communities to reduce climate risks and food insecurity and improve community resilience in targeted populations through concrete adaptation measures

+This component will support community identification, planning, and implementation of concrete adaptation actions to enhance resilience to climate and environmental threats.
+Afro and Awá territories are vulnerable not only to climate change and climate variability, but also to environmental damage from illegal commercial activities and the former conflict.
 While concrete adaptation activities are a means to improve ecosystem service provision, binational watersheds communities lack the capacity to implement large-scale conservation initiatives in their territories.
-All concrete adaptation activities will respond to the climate threats identified in component 2 and involve the participation of communities will select from and elders.
-In line with these climate threats and local priorities, communities will select from a portfolio of feasible concrete adaptation activities, which link scientific and traditional and local knowledge of Afro and Awá populations.
+All concrete adaptation activities will respond to the climate threats identified in component 2 and involve the participation of communities will select from a portfolio of feasible concrete adaptation activities, which link scientific and traditional and local knowledge of Afro and Awá populations.
 These activities will be designed with support from local technical experts, including local universities, scientific research organizations and territorial government entities to ensure high technical capacity.